 The Biochemistry of Reversing Cognitive Decline

 Alzheimer’s disease is one of the most significant global health threats we face today, It is an ailment that, as our population ages, is forecasted to become a worldwide epidemic.
 However, we now understand that Alzheimer’s disease is not a genetic destiny.
-With the ReCODE, and the Bredesen Protocol, a partnership between Apollo Health and vanguard Alzheimer’s researcher Dr. Dale Bredesen, program participants exhibiting early signs of cognitive decline are finally able to take their brain health back into their own hands.
-Real reversal of this debilitating condition is possible.
+With the ReCODE and the Bredesen Protocol, a partnership between Apollo Health and vanguard Alzheimer’s researcher Dr. Dale Bredesen, program participants exhibiting early signs of cognitive decline are finally able to take their brain health back into their own hands.
+A real reversal of this debilitating condition is possible.

 ReCODE, and The Bredesen Protocol are based on research that uncovered the biochemical mechanism behind the erosion of memory associated with Alzheimer’s disease.
 ReCODE and The Bredesen Protocol have opened the door to new approaches to treating Alzheimer’s disease.

 This approach challenges the idea that memory loss, cognitive decline, and Alzheimer’s disease are foregone conclusions.
 Science tells us that these mental health ailments are not just treatable, but preventable.